-Allowance for doubtful accounts
+4) Allowance for doubtful accounts

-According to the Japanese Accounting Standards for Financial Instruments, the Companies provide the allowance based on the past loan loss experience for a certain reference period in general.
+According to the Japanese Accounting Standards for Financial Instruments, the Companies provide an allowance based on the past Ioan Ioss experience for a certain reference period in general.
 Furthermore, for receivables from debtors with financial difficulty which could affect their ability to perform in accordance with their obligations, the allowance is provided for estimated unrecoverable amounts on an individual basis.

-Inventories
+5) Inventories